An algebraic analysis of the graph modularity: How many modules?

 Based on rather informal arguments, Newman claims in \cite[Sect.\ B]{newman-eigenvectors} that the number of positive eigenvalues of $M$ is related to the number of communities recognizable in the graph $G$, tightening the connection between spectral properties of $M$ and the community structure of the network it describes.
 More precisely, the author argues that the number of positive eigenvalues, plus $1$, is an upper bound on the number of communities that can be recognized in $G$.
 In this section we prove various results supporting that conclusion, that culminate in the subsequent Corollary \ref{cor:best_P}.

-Already in Remark \ref{rem:m(G)} we noted that the existence of a subgraph $S$ having positive modularity implies that $M$ has at least one positive eigenvalue.
-By the way, if $Q(S)>0$ then also $Q(\bar S)>0$, therefore two communities (according to Definition \ref{def:community}) give rise to one positive eigenvalue.
-The forthcoming theorem states that, if $G$ has $k$ subgraphs that are well separated and sufficiently rich in internal edges, then $M$ has at least $k-1$ positive eigenvalues.
+Already in Remark \ref{rem:m(G)} we noticed that the existence of a subgraph $S$ having positive modularity implies that $M$ has at least one positive eigenvalue.
+By the way, if $Q(S)>0$ then also $Q(\bar S)>0$, therefore two modules (according to Definition \ref{def:community}) give rise to one positive eigenvalue.
+The forthcoming theorem proves that, if $G$ has $k$ subgraphs that are well separated and sufficiently rich in internal edges, then $M$ has at least $k-1$ positive eigenvalues.

-\begin{theorem} Let $S_1,\ldots,S_k$ be pairwise disjoint subsets of $V$, with $k \ge 1$, such that $\vol(S_i) \le \frac12\vol G$ and $2|E(S_i)| > |\partial S_i|$.
+\begin{theorem} Let $S_1,\ldots,S_k$ be pairwise disjoint subsets of $V$, with $k \ge 1$, such that $\vol(S_i) \le \frac12\vol G$ and $e_{\mathrm{in}}(S_i) > e_{\mathrm{out}}(S_i)$.
 Then, $Q(S_i) > 0$ and $M$ has at least $k-1$ positive eigenvalues. \end{theorem}

 \begin{proof} Firstly we observe that, owing to the stated hypotheses, the sets $S_1,\ldots, S_k$ have positive modularity.
 Indeed, for $i = 1,\ldots, k$ we have $\vol G \le 2 \, \vol \overline{S_i}$, whence